openframeworks/ofSite/_documentation/video/ofVideoGrabber.markdown

 _description: _

 Closes the sequence grabber and de-allocates any allocated resources.
 Call this only when you want to stop the video grabber finally.
+See also initGrabber()